Graduate Student Bike Rentals

 - What’s included with the bike?

-Every bike is equipped with a bell, U-lock, and front and rear lights.
-Store the lock in the basket when using the bike and turn on the front and rear lights when riding at night to increase your visibility to other people and vehicles around you.
+Every bike is equipped with a bell, lock, and front and rear lights.
+Please store the lock in the basket when using the bike and turn on the front and rear lights when riding at night to increase your visibility to other people and vehicles around you.
+To lock your bike, secure the frame and one of the wheels to a bike rack using the lock.

 - Are helmets required?